 To dismiss the inherently racist idiom of denoted by the phrase “black community” and address the actual complaints underneath its use, it is necessary to understand that the racism of bureaucratic organizations against the “black community” is a correlative reality and not a causative one.
 Simply put, the police do not target people who identify themselves as members of a certain race due to the idea that law enforcement institutions are inherently racist, but because the overwhelming majority of the “black race” also identify as perpetual victims as a fundamental part of their culture owed to a twisted view of history.
 This will be explained shortly.

 While the racial statistics about police brutality do not lie, neither do they express any ultimate answers for how to interpret the statistics.
 They only reveal what is.
 They do not reveal why.
 Police states are not innocent, by definition.
 Policing agents are necessarily socialists who receive tax dollars in order to maintain an occupation, thrive in their personal lives, and oppress everyone with which they come into contact.
 The police are an entire profession that exists by coveting their neighbors goods in order to exercise authority over them.
 It should be maintained that this does not just “lend itself” to corruption, it is corruption.
 Power corrupts because it is the seed of corruption.
 Institutionalism does not need an excuse to be oppressive, savage, cannibalistic, divisive, entitled, prejudiced, and demonic.
 It is those things inherently.
 But because men are not ready to admit that, they allow institutions to focus their destruction and damnation through various excuses.
 Sometimes it is through the pretext of “religion.”
 Sometimes it is through the pretext of nationalism.
 Sometimes it is through the pretext of political party.
 As we read in Arthur Miller’s The Crucible, sometimes it is through the pretext of witchcraft that men in power oppress their fellow men.
 As we learn from the McCarthy trials, sometimes it is through the pretext of creed.
 And sometimes it is through the pretext of racism.
-But invariably these are always excuses.
+But, invariably, these pretexts are always excuses and catalysts for the cause of barbarity intrinsic to authoritarian societies.
 They are curtains behind which the nature of Institutionalism hides.
 An oversimplified scapegoat makes for an easily distracted frontline of pawns.
-The pawns will raise up the institutions over themselves and then those institutions will eventually either provide for them scapegoats or incidentally become scapegoats themselves.
+The pawns will raise up the institutions over themselves and then those institutions will eventually either provide for them scapegoats to oppress or incidentally become scapegoats themselves.

 If you want to invite oppression into your communities, prey upon each other through theft, murder, and gangland organizations.
 If you want to show tyrants that you are easily conquered, do so by murdering your own children through abortion and birth control, or selling them into slavery through social security and public education for tax write-offs.
 Promote fatherlessness and broken homes.
 Strengthen the institutions by weakening the families.
 Be divided and conquered through competition for materialism.
 Forsake your abilities to provide for and take care of one another, and replace them with consumerism through sex, drugs, cheap alcohol, and self-destructive music and celebrity culture.